Skip to main content

 },

-When using the user-applications-major-* field, we're now able to match on one or more properties of the application.
-The system will match to the first application object that matches all scopes.
+By using a star mapping field like user-applications-major-*, you can match based on one or more properties of the application.
+The system will locate the first application object that satisfies all specified scopes.

 Scope Options

-• Type: indicating the type of the target object (application type, milestone type, test type)
+• Type: Defines the type of the target object (e.g., application type, milestone type, or test type).

-• Term: indicating the term that an application is for.
-Available for user-applications-... star mappings
+• Term: Specifies the term an application is for (available in user-applications-* mappings).

 Repeaters with Star Mappings